 - Preheat oven to 350 degrees

-- Cut dough into ¼ inch rounds and bake for 10 minutes.
+- Slice dough into 1/4 inch rounds onto baking sheets and bake for 8-10 minutes.

-- Switch pans by moving top pan to the bottom and the bottom pan to the top, then bake for an addition 10 minute or until the cookies start to brown.
+- Switch pans by moving the top pan to the bottom and the bottom pan to the top, then bake for an additional 8-10 minutes or until the cookies start to brown.